MechanicalRock/twitter-blurb-generator/module3/README.md

 If a response hasn't come back after two minutes, check https://api.copyleaks.com/dashboard to see if you have enough credits.
 Remember we are checking 3 blurbs at once so we will use 3 credits every time we generate blurbs.
 If you run out of credits you will have to create a new Copy Leaks account with a different email address as outlined in step 3.6.1

 ---

+Congratulations you have now completed module 3 and ready to move on to the fourth module.
+If you have any issues finishing off module 3, you can download the app from [Module3- Final Demo](final-demo/) and move on to the next module.

+**Module4** Tweeting your Blurb -> [Get started](/module4/README.md)